Weights & Biases raises $45M for its machine learning tools – TechCrunch

-Weights & Biases, a startup building tools for machine learning practitioners, is announcing that it’s raised $45 million in Series B funding.
+Weights & Biases, a startup building tools for machine learning practitioners, is announcing that it has raised $45 million in Series B funding.

 The company was founded by Lukas Biewald, Chris Van Pelt and Shawn Lewis — Biewald and Van Pelt previously founded CrowdFlower/Figure Eight (acquired by Appen).
 Weights & Biases says it now has more than 70,000 users at more than 200 enterprises.

-Biewald (who I’ve known since college) argued that while machine learning practitioners are often compared to software developers, “they’re more like scientists in some ways than engineers.”
-It’s a process that involves numerous experiments, and Weights & Biases’ core product allows practitioners to track those experiments, while the company also offers tools around dataset versioning, model evaluation and pipeline management.
+Biewald (whom I’ve known since college) argued that while machine learning practitioners are often compared to software developers, “they’re more like scientists in some ways than engineers.”
+It’s a process that involves numerous experiments, and Weights & Biases’ core product allows practitioners to track those experiments, while the company also offers tools around data set versioning, model evaluation and pipeline management.

-“If you have a model that’s controlling a self-driving car and the car crashes you really want to know what happened,” Biewald said.
-“If you built that model year ago and you’ve run all these experiments since then, it can be hard to systematically trace through what happened” unless you’re using experiment tracking.
+“If you have a model that’s controlling a self-driving car and the car crashes, you really want to know what happened,” Biewald said.
+“If you built that model years ago and you’ve run all these experiments since then, it can be hard to systematically trace through what happened” unless you’re using experiment tracking.

-He described the startup as “an early leader” in this market, and as competing tools emerge, eh said it’s also differentiated by “completely focused on the ML practitioner” rather than top-down enterprise sales.
-Similarly, he said that as machine learning has been adopted by more widely, Weights & Biases is occasionally confronted by a “high-class problem.”
+He described the startup as “an early leader” in this market, and as competing tools emerge, he said it’s also differentiated because it is “completely focused on the ML practitioner” rather than top-down enterprise sales.
+Similarly, he said that as machine learning has been adopted more widely, Weights & Biases is occasionally confronted by a “high-class problem.”

 “We’re not interested in selling to companies that are doing machine learning for machine learning’s sake,” Biewald said.
 “With some companies, there’s a mandate from the CEO to sprinkle some machine learning in the company.
 That’s just really depressing to me, to not have any impact.
 But I would actually say the vast majority of companies that we talk to really do something useful.”

-For example, he said agriculture giant John Deere is using the startup’s platform to continually improve the way it uses robotics to spray fertilizer, rather than pesticide, to kill weeds and pests.
-And there are pharmaceutical companies using the platform as how they model how different molecules will behave.
+For example, he said agriculture giant John Deere is using the startup’s platform to continually improve the way it uses robotics to spray fertilizer, rather than pesticides, to kill weeds and pests.
+And there are pharmaceutical companies using the platform for how they model how different molecules will behave.

 Weights & Biases previously raised $20 million in funding.
 The new round was led by Insight Partners, with participation from Coatue, Trinity Ventures and Bloomberg Beta.
 Insight’s George Mathew is joining the board of directors.

-“I’ve never seen a MLOps category leader with such a high NPS and deep customer focus as Weights and Biases,” Mathew said George Mathew said in a statement.“It’s an honor to make my first investment at Insight to serve an ML practitioner user-base that grew 60x these last two years.”
+“I’ve never seen a MLOps category leader with such a high NPS and deep customer focus as Weights and Biases,” Mathew said in a statement.
+“It’s an honor to make my first investment at Insight to serve an ML practitioner user-base that grew 60x these last two years.”

 The startup says it will use the funding to continue hiring in engineering, growth, sales and customer success.